PedroLofiego/enem-infra-socioeconomia-ml/README.md

 - Brazilian School Census (INEP)
 - Municipal-level indicators (IBGE)

+### Data Disclaimer

+All datasets used in this project are publicly available through official Brazilian government portals (INEP and IBGE).

-> Raw microdata is not included in this repository due to size and licensing constraints.
-See the Reproducibility section for instructions.
+Raw microdata is **not included** in this repository due to size and licensing considerations.

 ---